thomasblanchard21/3D_Human_Pose_gr2/README.md

 ## Dataset

 We have used the dataset Human 3.6M for this task as it provides a very large amount of data and 3D annotations.
-As it is too large to be handled on a regular computer, we used scitas to access the data.
+It is too large to be handled on a personal computer so we used scitas to access the data.
 However, we used an external source for the annotations as explained in the `training` section.
+For practical reasons, we changed to model to use exculsively information from the Human3.6M dataset instead of a combination of that and MPII.

 ## Training